maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

         ...
 </radio>
 ```
-* option with popup option chooser list (build 810+).
+* option with a popup option chooser list (build 810+).
 Only one selected value from the set of options is applied:
 ```xml
 <popup
     key="[preference unique key]"